farique1/msx-basic-dignified/DignifieR.md

 **v1.1**

 **MSX Basic DignifieR** converts Classic MSX Basic to the Dignified format.
-It eases the heavily repetitive and error prone task of removing line numbers, creating branching labels adding spaces between keywords, etc.
+It eases the heavily repetitive and error prone task of removing line numbers, creating branching labels, adding spaces between keywords, etc.
 Helps if you want to convert a lot of files or a long one for editing or just for better visualisation / reading.

-You have a series of options to configure the appearance of the final Dignified code according to your preferences.
+There is a series of options to configure the appearance of the final Dignified code according to your preferences.

 ## Usage
 ### Arguments

-You can control the behaviour of **MSX Basic DignifieR** by altering the variables on the code or through command line arguments.
+You can control the behaviour of **MSX Basic DignifieR** through command line arguments.

 Run with: `msxbader.py <source> [destination] args...`